videntity/vcert/INSTALL.md

-After your instance is lanched EC2 will assign a hostname and IP.
+After your instance is lanched,  EC2 will assign a hostname and IP.

-After the instance is launched point your browser to
+After the instance is fully launched, point your browser to

 http://youhost.amazonaws.com replacing yourhost with your actual running instance's host name.
 You won't be able to see the console until DNS is configured.
 See the first step below.